modiimedia/arri/specifications/arri_type_definition.md

 }
 ```

-Would reject that same input
+Would accept that same input

 ### "Values" Schema Form